-Help to Buy (HTB) incentive
+Help to Buy (HTB) scheme

 Can Revenue claw back a refund?

-Revenue can claw back refunds if:
+Revenue can claw back refunds if you:

-- you were not entitled to the refund
+- were not entitled to the refund

-- you did not finish building the property.
+- did not finish building the property.

 Revenue can claw back refunds from the contractor if: